raystack/raccoon/docs/docs/concepts/architecture.md

 - Raccoon accepts events through one of the supported protocols.
 - The events are deserialized using the correct deserializer and then forwarded to the buffered channel.
 - A pool of worker go routines works off the buffered channel
-- Each worker iterates over the events' batch, determines the topic based on the type and serializes the bytes to the Kafka producer synchronously.
+- Each worker iterates over the events' batch, determines the topic based on the type and serializes the bytes to the Producer synchronously.

 Note: The internals of each of the components like channel size, buffer sizes, publisher properties etc., are configurable enabling Raccoon to be provisioned according to the system/event characteristics and load.